madelinelui/madelinelui.github.io/index.md

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/madelinelui/occlusions/)

+Did you know, that if an object, i.e., a bookshelf, is partially occluded by another, i.e., a mug, the human brain can predictively complete the occluded imagery of the bookshelf?

+We know this to be true from previous research.
+However, most experimental set-ups feature monochrome images with a white rectangle on the lower right corner.
+What if we used object occlusions in natural images, e.g., a snapshot of your work desk ?

-Under the lead of Dr Benjamin Peters, a postdoctorate researcher at the Centre for Cognitive Neuroimaging at the time, we conducted explorative analysis on the large Common Objects in Context (COCO) dataset and identified occluded objects from image depth using the ZoeDepth model.
-Finally, we designed an interactive interface using Streamlit to showcase images with object occlusions.
+As a preliminary stage to the project, Dr Benjamin Peters and I used the large Common Objects in Context dataset of over 200K labelled images.
+We conducted an explorative analysis and automated an image detection for occluded objects using the ZoeDepth model for image depth.
+Finally, we developed an interactive interface using Streamlit to showcase images with object occlusions.

 <center><img src="images/occlusions.png"/></center>